 The Faculty of Arts has an outstanding reputation for research.
 It attracts high achieving graduate students who benefit from working with internationally recognised scholars and their global networks.
-Arts is the oldest faculty at the University of Melbourne, a premier institution that is ranked 39 in the world for Universities and 20 in the world for Arts and Humanities (QS World University Rankings 2019)
+Arts is the oldest faculty at the University of Melbourne, a premier institution that is ranked 37 in the world for Universities and 16 in the world (and No. 1 in Australia) for Arts and Humanities (QS World University Rankings 2022).

 The Faculty of Arts only accepts applications for Graduate Research study to commence in Semester One.
 No mid-year intake is offered.

-To be considered for Graduate Research Scholarships applications must be complete and received by the closing dates.
+To be considered for Graduate Research Scholarships applications must be complete and received by the relevant closing date.
 Application outcomes will be available approximately eight weeks after the application closing date.

-- To be considered for Graduate Research Scholarships please make sure that you submit a complete course application before 31 August.
-Most international Graduate Research Scholarships will be awarded in October
+- To be considered for Graduate Research Scholarships we strongly recommend you submit a complete course application before 31 August.
+The majority international Graduate Research Scholarships will be awarded in August

-- If you are successful in obtaining a scholarship, you must commence your courses by the first day of Semester 1 of the academic year you have been made an offer for
+- If you are successful in obtaining a scholarship, you must commence your course by the first day of Semester 1 of the academic year you have been made an offer for

 Step 1: Ensure you meet the minimum entry requirement